Skip to main content

 Apache Celeborn is an open-source intermediate data service designed to optimize big data compute engines like Apache Spark and Flink.
 It primarily manages shuffle and spilled data to enhance performance, stability, and flexibility in big data processing.
 By acting as a Remote Shuffle Service (RSS), it addresses issues like low I/O efficiency in traditional shuffle mechanisms.
 Celeborn offers high performance through asynchronous processing and a highly available architecture, contributing to more robust big data analytics.

-This document presents the performance characteristics of using Apache Celeborn with Apache Spark on a 3TB TPC-DS benchmark.
+This document presents the performance characteristics of using Apache Celeborn with Apache Spark on 3TB and 10TB TPC-DS benchmarks.

 Executive Summary (TL;DR)